d11wtq/whittle/README.md

 Adding a rule of just `:int` to the `:expr` rule means that any integer is also a valid `:expr`.
 It is now possible to say that any `:expr` can be added to, multiplied by, divided by or subtracted from another `:expr`.
 It is this ability to self-reference that makes LALR(1) parsers so powerful and easy to use.
-Note that because the result each rule is computed *before* being passed as arguments to the block, each `:expr` in the calculations above will always be a number, since each `:expr` returns a number.
+Note that because the result each input to any given rule is computed *before* being passed as arguments to the block, each `:expr` in the calculations above will always be a number, since each `:expr` returns a number.
+The recursion in these rules is practically limitless.
+You can write "1+2-3*4+775/3" and it's still an `:expr`.

 ## Specifying the associativity

-Our mathematician still isn't very clever however.
-It makes some silly mistakes.
+If we poke around for more than a few seconds, we'll soon realize that our mathematician  makes some silly mistakes.
 Let's see what happens when we do the following:

 ``` ruby
 mathematician.parse("6-3-1")